mkgasago/SQL-Exercise/README.md

 ```

 ### Analysis Tasks
-Your tasks as a data analyst include:
+   Your tasks as a data analyst include
-	•	Compare total sales, orders, and profits per region
+        -       Compare total sales, orders, and profits per region
-	•	Determine the most profitable categories by region
+	- 	Determine the most profitable categories by region
-	•	Identify shipping delays or preferred ship modes
+	- 	Identify shipping delays or preferred ship modes
-	•	Rank customer segments by sales and profitability
+	-	Rank customer segments by sales and profitability
-	•	Spot high-performing states or cities
+	-	Spot high-performing states or cities
-	•	Detect potential losses or underperforming areas
+	-	Detect potential losses or underperforming areas

 Each query contributes to a “final showdown matrix” that the executive team will use to evaluate which region delivered the most value in the past year.

-Sample SQL Queries
+### Sample SQL Queries
 <pre>
 ```sql
 SELECT Region, SUM(Sales) AS TotalSales